kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

   coordinate client-driven and server-driven priorities.
-* It is hard for a server to determine the processing order of queued requests based on their priorities, when the server's internal request concurrency is limited differently than the concurrency of HTTP/2 connections.
+* It is hard for a server to determine the processing order of queued requests based on their priorities, when the server's internal request concurrency is limited differently than the stream-level concurrency of HTTP/2 connections.
 * The design cannot be ported cleanly to HTTP/3 ({{?I-D.ietf-quic-http}}).
 One of the primary goals of HTTP/3 is to minimize head-of-line blocking.
   Transmitting the evolving representation of a "prioritization tree" from the